 International Orangutan Day – Why It Matters and How You Can Help

 Orangutans share around 97% of our DNA.
-They’re problem-solvers, tool users, and deeply social, with mothers caring for their young for up to 8 years—one of the longest childhoods in the animal kingdom.
+They are skilled problem-solvers, tool users, and deeply social animals.
+Mothers care for their young for up to eight years, one of the longest childhoods in the animal kingdom, highlighting just how complex and emotionally rich these animals are.

 Key takeaways

-- All orangutan species are critically endangered, with habitat loss due largely to palm oil expansion.
+- All orangutan species are now classed as critically endangered, with habitat destruction playing a major role in their decline.

 Why orangutans are endangered

-All three orangutan species are now Critically Endangered, and their decline is staggering:
+All three orangutan species are now classed as Critically Endangered, following dramatic population declines over recent decades.

 Where palm oil is found

 Palm oil is the most widely used vegetable oil in the world.
-It comes from the fruit of the oil palm (Elaeis guineensis) and is incredibly versatile.
-You’ll find it in:
+Derived from the fruit of the oil palm (Elaeis guineensis), it is valued for its versatility and low cost.

-- Food products like biscuits, chocolate, margarine, and instant noodles.
+- Food products, including biscuits, chocolate, margarine, and instant noodles.

-- Personal care items such as shampoo, soap, lipstick, and face cream.
+- Personal care and cosmetic products, such as shampoo, soap, lipstick, and face creams.

 Palm oil and orangutans

-Palm oil plantation expansion—especially in Indonesia and Malaysia—remains one of the biggest drivers of deforestation in orangutan habitats.
-Every year, thousands of hectares of tropical rainforest are cleared or burned to create space for monoculture plantations.
+The expansion of palm oil plantations - particularly in Indonesia and Malaysia - has been one of the major drivers of deforestation in orangutan habitats.
+Each year, large areas of tropical rainforest are cleared or burned to make way for monoculture plantations.

 Amaranthine’s story – why we are palm oil free

-From the very start, I made the decision that my skincare brand would be palm oil free.
-When the Palm Oil Free Certification Trademark became available, I was so proud that Amaranthine became the first skincare company in the world to achieve it.
+From the very beginning, I made the decision that Amaranthine would be a palm oil-free skincare brand.
+When the Palm Oil Free Certification Trademark became available, it offered a clear and independent way to formally verify that commitment.

 What you can do

-You don’t have to run a skincare brand to make a difference.
-Here’s how you can help:
+You don’t need to run a skincare brand to make a difference.
+Small, informed choices can help reduce pressure on rainforest habitats and support conservation efforts.

-- Reduce your palm oil consumption – in both food and cosmetics.
+- Reduce your palm oil consumption, both in food and in cosmetics, where palm-derived ingredients can be harder to spot.

 Final thoughts